On CALIGARI, Kracauer and New Film History

 Sokel, Walter H. The Writer in Extremis: Expressionism in Twentieth-Century German Literature.
 Stanford, CA: Stanford University Press, 1959.

 Spengler, Oswald.
-Decline of the West, trans.
-Charles Francis Atkinson.
+Decline of the West.
+Translated by Charles Francis Atkinson.
 New York: Alfred A. Knopf, 1926.

 Troeltsch, Ernst.
 Der Historismus und seine Probleme.
 Tübingen: J.C.B.
 Mohr, 1922.

 Weber, Max.
-“Wissenschaft als Beruf,” in Gesammelte Aufsätze zur Wissenschaftslehre, ed.
-Johannes Winckelmann.
+“Wissenschaft als Beruf.”
+In Gesammelte Aufsätze zur Wissenschaftslehre, edited by Johannes Winckelmann.
 Tübingen: J.C.B.
 Mohr, 1968.

 White, Hayden.
 Metahistory: The Historical Imagination in Nineteenth-Century Europe.
 Baltimore: Johns Hopkins University Press, 1973.

-Wiene, Robert “Expressionism in Film,” trans.
-Eric Ames, in The Promise of Cinema: German Film Theory, 1907–1933, ed.
-Anton Kaes, Nicholas Baer, and Michael Cowan.
+Wiene, Robert “Expressionism in Film,” translated by Eric Ames.
+In The Promise of Cinema: German Film Theory, 1907–1933, edited by Anton Kaes, Nicholas Baer, and Michael Cowan.
 Oakland: University of California Press, 2016.